arepetti/ingest/README.md

 ### …or use the API and stop typing numbers in by hand

-Most KPIs already exist somewhere in the council's systems — a waste-collection schedule, a finance ledger, a roads-maintenance backlog.
+Most KPIs already exist somewhere in your organisation's systems — a clinic roster, a finance ledger, a waste-collection schedule, a partner survey export.
 Re-typing those numbers into a web form every week is busywork: it eats hours, it introduces transcription errors, and it relies on someone remembering to do it before the cadence window closes.

 Every action the bundled console performs — creating services, authoring schemas, submitting and editing data, checking status, exporting samples — is also available as a documented HTTP API.
 That means a service can drop the form entirely and let a small script do the work: